 I don’t judge you for putting your kid in traditional school. –

 Many homeschooling parents view homeschooling as a shield of honor they can bash other parents with.
 I don’t.
 Homeschooling is our journey and we love it.
 However, it’s not right for everyone.
 I am not going to judge you for choosing the best education for your child.
 In fact, I don’t even care if you have one homeschooled, one in public school, one in private school, and one unschooled.
 I wish there were less homeschool moms mom shaming their public school friends.
 We might get along better.
 Each side has something to learn from the other side.

 My kids are fine socially. –

 One of the first things people ask when they find out I homeschool is, “What about socialization?”
 Between co-op, church, store trips, day to day life, extra-curricular activities, and constant interaction with many different ages I am not worried about socialization with my children.
-My children can go on a playground and find someone to play with in seconds.
-They can also hold a conversation with a cashier at the grocery store, their 85 year old neighbor, or their 4 year old best friend.
+My children can go to a playground and find someone to play with in seconds.
+They can also hold a conversation with a cashier at the grocery store, their 85-year-old neighbor, or their 4-year-old best friend.
 In fact, my daughter spent well over an hour on the phone with her friend today.
 Homeschool children have social lives.

 It’s not about sheltering. –